HeicoDev/FBOneTools/README.md

 For now you will need to build the tool on your own.
 A proper build will be released on [Nexus Mods](https://www.nexusmods.com/battlefieldbadcompany2/mods/) soon.

+Note: The whole tool is still WIP so expect bugs and other issues!

 # Build & Run Requirements

 * [Visual Studio 2017](https://visualstudio.microsoft.com/vs/older-downloads/)